The Lost Archive

 The Last Archive is a history show.
 Our evidence is the evidence of history, the evidence of archives.
 Learn more about how we turned historical record into a podcast.

-People have asked about teaching The Last Archive, especially during the COVID-19 crisis.
+People have asked about teaching The Last Archive.
 We are here to help!
 There’s lots in the show that can be used in college or high school classes, and even some middle school classes.
 Learn more about how to teach The Last Archive.

 Jill Lepore goes back to her first archive — the public library in the town where she grew up.
 In this season finale, old books, hot dogs, and a town…